Blog

 Is Cursor better than ChatGPT for coding?

 For writing and editing code inside a real project, yes.
 Cursor has direct access to your files and makes changes across your codebase automatically.
-ChatGPT is better for learning, planning, and working with individual code snippets outside of an active project.
+ChatGPT is better for learning, planning, debugging tricky logic, and working with individual code snippets outside of an active project.

 Can ChatGPT replace Cursor?

 Not entirely.
 ChatGPT generates code in a chat window, but you still need to copy it into your editor, test it, and handle multi-file changes manually.
 Cursor eliminates that friction by editing your project files directly.
-The Codex agent in ChatGPT narrows this gap, but it still runs in a sandbox rather than your local environment.
+The Codex agent in ChatGPT narrows this gap by running code in a sandbox, but it still operates separately from your local development environment.

 Is Cursor free?

 Cursor offers a free Hobby tier with 2,000 completions per month and 50 slow premium requests.
-That is enough to try the tool, but developers who use it daily typically upgrade to Pro at $20/month for unlimited completions and a credit pool for premium models.
+That is enough to try the tool and get a feel for AI-assisted editing.
+Developers who use it daily typically upgrade to Pro at $20/month for unlimited completions and access to a broader credit pool for premium models.

 How much does it cost to use both tools?

 Running ChatGPT Plus and Cursor Pro together costs $40/month.
 If you stick to Cursor's Auto mode, you can avoid overages and keep the combined cost predictable.
-Both tools also offer free tiers if you want to test them before committing.
+Both tools also offer free tiers if you want to test them side by side before committing to paid plans.

 It depends on your workflow.
-ChatGPT alone works well if you mainly need help understanding code or planning projects.
-Cursor alone is enough if your bottleneck is writing and editing code.
-Many professional developers use both for about $40/month combined.
-For non-developers, free app builders offer another path to building software without code.
+ChatGPT alone works well if you mainly need help understanding code, learning new frameworks, or planning projects.
+Cursor alone is enough if your primary bottleneck is writing and editing code inside a real project.
+Many professional developers use both for about $40/month combined and find the investment worthwhile.
+For non-developers, free app builders offer another path to building software without writing any code.

 The Bottom Line